raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 For example, state could be a Push Notification subscription {{?I-D.ietf-dnssd-push}}
 or a Discovery Relay interface subscription {{?I-D.sctl-dnssd-mdns-relay}}.

-In a response message the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the acknowledged request message being responded to.

-In a request the DNS Header QR bit MUST be zero (QR=0).
+In a request message the DNS Header QR bit MUST be zero (QR=0).
-If the QR bit is not zero the message is not a request.
+If the QR bit is not zero the message is not a request message.

-In a response the DNS Header QR bit MUST be one (QR=1).
+In a response message the DNS Header QR bit MUST be one (QR=1).
-If the QR bit is not one the message is not a response.
+If the QR bit is not one the message is not a response message.

+In a response message (QR=1) the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the acknowledged request message being responded to.
+In a response message (QR=1) the MESSAGE ID field MUST NOT be zero.
+If a response message (QR=1) is received where the MESSAGE ID is zero this is a fatal error and the receiver MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

 The DNS Header OPCODE field holds the DSO OPCODE value (tentatively 6).